MirahImage/MirahImage/README.md

 I've given a few talks on things like [Concourse best practices](https://www.youtube.com/watch?v=FEHzcgr11Ao) and leading teams into maintenance mode.

-I used to be a theoretical physicist, working on String Theory and Quantum Gravity.
-[Publications](https://inspirehep.net/literature?sort=mostrecent&size=25&page=1&q=f%20a%20gary%2C%20m)
+I used to be a theoretical physicist, working on String Theory and Quantum Gravity ([Publications](https://inspirehep.net/literature?sort=mostrecent&size=25&page=1&q=f%20a%20gary%2C%20m)).